ambreoo/Anteaters-vs-Zombies/README.md

 # Anteaters v.s.
 Zombies

-Done by Amber, Amanda, Alexander, Kaleena, and Philip in 2022
+Done by Amber, Amanda, Alexander, Kaleena, and Philip in 2022 (Same repo from Philip's Github, just wanted to keep a copy)

 Controls Player 1:
 Player movement - WASD